-* buy the pictured mask (for fun, not health)
+*Click to buy the pictured mask (for fun, not health)

-An analysis by Dr. Joseph Mercola
+The rest of this page is an analysis by Dr. Joseph Mercola

 (Dr. Mercola’s new book is: The Truth About COVID-19: Exposing The Great Reset, Lockdowns, Vaccine Passports, and the New Normal)

 - Driving the irrational and unscientific narrative about mask wearing is the censoring of truthful and factual information by tech platforms.
 YouTube recently banned a video by U.S. Sen. Rand Paul in which he stated that masks don’t work